The Many Crimes of the 'Sick Ripper,' the Worst Alleged Serial Killer in Connecticut History

 Joy, a standout runner in high school, had apparently fallen into drug problems around the time she disappeared.
 Her sister Sandra knew something was up when Joy didn’t show up to celebrate her own 24th birthday on October 26, 2003, according to the New Britain Herald.
 (Joy always celebrated with her mother, whose birthday is around the same time.)
 Sandra last saw her sister about two weeks before that, when she was heading to their mother’s to pick up some clothing.

-A few years later, when Sandra saw that remains had been found behind that shopping plaza, she reached out to police and told them one of the unidentified corpses might be her sister, the Herald reported.
+A few years later, when Martinez saw that remains had been found behind that shopping plaza, she reached out to police and told them one of the unidentified corpses might be her sister, the Herald reported.
 But due to a backed-up state lab, it wasn’t until years later, in 2013, that Joy was identified.
-The night before Howell’s arrest, Sandra said she dreamed about her sister, who told her, “It was OK.”
+The night before Howell’s arrest, Martinez said she dreamed about her sister, who told her, “it was okay.”

-Shackled to a chair and appearing via video conference, Howell was courteous and employed a thick Southern drawl during a December court appearance.
-“The state has to prove its case beyond a reasonable doubt, and in this country, you’re innocent until proven guilty,” William Paetzold, Howell’s defense attorney, told VICE in a brief statement.
+Shackled to a chair and appearing via video conference, Howell was courteous and employed a thick southern drawl during a December court appearance.
+“The state has to prove its case beyond a reasonable doubt, and in this country you’re innocent until proven guilty,” William Paetzold, Howell’s defence attorney, told VICE in a brief statement.

 This week, Howell will decide whether to pursue a probable cause hearing for the murder charges, a sort of mini-trial where the state must meet a low burden of proof in order to proceed.
 (Howell’s attorney said he doesn’t know if his client will waive the hearing.)
 The case probably won’t actually go to trial until sometime in 2018, thanks to what local prosecutor Brian Preleski called “the largest quantity of discovery [evidence] I’ve ever had” at Howell’s last hearing.